Quantum algorithms for equational reasoning: Introduction

-Due to the ability of rewriting systems to simulate arbitrary computations, the word problem is undecidable in general~\cite{post1947recursive,Novikov1958,Bone1958,f4b626b6-01a7-39ff-9209-f2257334e728}.
-Only a narrow subset of the aforementioned questions can currently be answered using existing algorithms with feasible resource requirements also for decidable problems, due to the exponential size of the equivalence classes.
+Due to the ability of rewriting systems to simulate arbitrary computations, the word problem is undecidable in general~\cite{Bone1958}.
+Only a narrow subset of the aforementioned questions can currently be answered using existing algorithms with feasible resource requirements, also for decidable problems, due to the exponential size of the equivalence classes.
 But a different form of computation, such as quantum computing, can offer a new theoretical perspective, or in some cases a computational advantage, in the vast field of equational reasoning.
 Quantum computation is a fundamentally new computational paradigm, enabling polynomial and exponential speedups for problems that are intractable for classical algorithms~\cite{nielsen_chuang, Ladd2010,Montanaro2016}.

-Here, we introduce \textit{quantum normal form reduction}, a quantum computational framework tailored to address a variety of the aforementioned challenges in equational reasoning.
-The key insight is that quantum mechanics enables the representation and manipulation of entire equivalence classes encoded as coherent quantum superposition of the class members (Fig.~\ref{fig:main}c ), bypassing the need to sequentially represent individual elements (Fig.~\ref{fig:main}b).
+Here, we extend quantum computation to automated symbolic reasoning by introducing \textit{quantum normal form reduction}, a quantum computational framework tailored to address a variety of the aforementioned challenges.
+The key insight is that quantum mechanics enables the representation and manipulation of entire equivalence classes encoded as coherent quantum superpositions of the class members (Figure~\ref{fig:main}C), bypassing the need to sequentially represent individual elements (Figure~\ref{fig:main}B).
 We refer to these class-representing quantum states as \textit{orbit states}.
 We demonstrate that these states can be prepared on a quantum computer, and that key questions can be efficiently answered by performing quantum operations on orbit states.
 For example, the \textit{word problem} is solved by measuring overlap between two orbit states, and the number of elements of an equivalence class is inferred by measuring an appropriate observable.